Will1052/github-pages-with-jekyll/_posts/2020-06-12-my-first-blog-post.md

   I have been playing the violin since fourth grade in school.
 I still take Orchestra today.
 It is nice to be part of an ensemble with my friends.

  3.
-  I have volunteered in many places over the past two years, including Playhouse 22, Heavenly Farms and multiple East Brunswick e
+  I have volunteered in many places over the past two years, including Playhouse 22, Heavenly Farms and multiple East Brunswick events
+--